amirrajan/mokepon/readme.md

 oriented or `class` oriented (you'll notice that I didn't say object oriented)?

-The current JavaScript landscape splits JavaScript into two philosophies.
+The current JavaScript landscape splits it into two philosophies.

 >JavaScript is a terrible class oriented language that needs to be improved.